-- -A Disable the automatic removal of trailing-0xFF sequences in file input that is to be programmed to flash and in AVR reads from flash memory.
+- -N Do not load the personal configuration file that is usually located at ~/.config/avrdude/avrdude.rc, ~/.avrduderc or in the same directory as the avrdude executable. - Disable the automatic removal of trailing-0xFF sequences in file input that is to be programmed to flash and in AVR reads from flash memory.
 Normally, trailing 0xFFs can be discarded, as flash programming requires the memory be erased to 0xFF beforehand. -A should be used when the programmer hardware, or bootloader software for that matter, does not carry out chip erase and instead handles the memory erase on a page level.
-The popular Arduino bootloader exhibits this behaviour; for this reason -A is engaged by default when specifying -c arduino. - -D Disable auto erase for flash.
+The popular Arduino bootloader exhibits this behaviour; for this reason -A is engaged by default when specifying -c arduino. - Disable auto erase for flash.
 When the -U option with flash memory is specified, avrdude will perform a chip erase before starting any of the programming operations, since it generally is a mistake to program the flash without performing an erase first.
 This option disables that.
 Auto erase is not used for ATxmega devices as these devices can use page erase before writing each page so no explicit chip erase is required.
 Note however that any page not affected by the current operation will retain its previous contents.
-Setting -D implies -A. - -e Causes a chip erase to be executed.
+Setting -D implies -A. - causes a chip erase to be executed.
 This will reset the contents of the flash ROM and EEPROM to the value '0xff', and clear all lock bits.
 Except for ATxmega devices which can use page erase, it is basically a prerequisite command before the flash ROM can be reprogrammed again.
 The only exception would be if the new contents would exclusively cause bits to be programmed from the value '1' to '0'.
 Note that in order to reprogram EERPOM cells, no explicit prior chip erase is required since the MCU provides an auto-erase cycle in that case before programming the cell.